budget-munchies/budget-munchies.github.io/index.md

 # Mockups
 ### Mockup landing page
-This is the original design of our landing page.
-We decided on the color scheme and basic layout.
+This is the original team favorite design of our landing page.
+Our team all created test landing page mockups and we went with this one for the design and color scheme.
 <img src="/land.png">

-### Mockup sign in/sign up page
+### Alternative landing page
-This is a mockup of a sign in or sign up page.
+This is an alternative of the lading page.
 It looks similar to the original landing page with some tweaks.
+This was created after deciding the colors and design we wanted to follow.
 <img src="/signin-signup.PNG">

 ### Mockup user home page
-This is the mockup design fo rthe user home page.
+This is the mockup design for the user home page.
 When the user signs in, or signs up, this is the page they will be directed to after.
 <img src="/user-home.PNG">

 ### Mockup add recipe page
-This is a mockup of a page whers users can add recipes.
+This is a mockup of a page where users can add recipes.
 <img src="/add-recipe.PNG">

 # Deployment